NicholasMoser/gnt4.online/docs/scon4_all_changes.md

         - Cannot act after throw
         - Does 35 total damage
 - 5X
-    - Damage is 55
-    - Activator does 10 damage
     - Activator has +1 frame duration
 - 1G5X
-    - Damage is 65
-    - Activator does 10 damage
     - Activator has +1 frame duration
     - Does the Gaara version of the super on everyone
-- 2G5X does 110 damage from 146
 - 4X requires 50% and takes 50%
     - 1G 4X is a hard knockdown
 - 1G4X requires and costs 75% meter